cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 Evaluating `charge c` will print out `c` many `$` symbols, akin to incrementing a global counter by `c`.
 We may now instrument our programs with this `charge` function wherever we wish to track cost.
 Then, instead of using a stopwatch to time the execution of a program, we simply count the number of `$` symbols printed to determine the abstract cost spent.
+Note that the use of `charge` does not otherwise impact the behavior of a computation.

 In our running batched queue example, let us choose our cost model to be the number of recursive calls made; under this scheme, `List.rev inbox` should charge `List.length inbox` cost, as indicated in the modified code below.
 ```ocaml,hl_lines=12